We may receive a commission on purchases made from links.

 Best Sous Vide Mashed Potatoes Recipe

-There's nothing like some good old-fashioned mashed potatoes, which have to be one of the best comfort foods out there.
-While people typically cook mashed potatoes in a pot, there's another way that involves almost no work but still yields that same great result.
-We'll go out on a limb here and say that these potatoes are even better than your traditional mashed side, and their taste is incredible.
-This tasty dish uses sous vide instead of a standard pot.
-If you haven't cooked with a sous vide method yet then let us tell you — you're missing out!
-What exactly is this method?
-"Sous vide cooking is about vacuumed sealing the food and cooking it at a precise temperature," food blogger and recipe developer Michelle Morey shares.
+There's nothing like some good old-fashioned mashed potatoes.
+While people typically cook mashed potatoes in a pot, there's another way that involves almost no work but still yields a great result: using a sous vide.
+"Sous vide cooking is about vacuum sealing the food and cooking it at a precise temperature," food blogger and recipe developer Michelle Morey shares.
+It's high tech for sure, but also surprisingly simple.

 Gather the ingredients

-The first order of business is to make a grocery list of everything you will need to make this amazing side.
+The first order of business is to make a grocery list of everything you will need.
 For starters, grab some russet potatoes and a few cloves of garlic.
 Additionally, you will need a few items from the dairy section, including heavy cream and whole milk.
 The recipe also calls for some unsalted butter and kosher salt.
 If you cook a lot, you may have one or both items at home already.

 To complete your list, add a few sprigs of fresh rosemary.
 If you can't find it fresh, you can always use dried instead.
 Once you have everything together, it's time to begin.